-According to National Climatic Data Center information (see Appendix F), there were 33 reports of Hail occurring in Pierce County (including the Cities) between 01/01/1950 and 12/31/2016.
-The total cost reported has been \$0.
-Total injuries were reported as zero.
-Sizes ranged between 0.75 inches and 1.75 inches.
-The Historic Recurrence Interval is 2.00 years.
-This is a 50.00% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 1.1, the 20- year frequency is 1.45, and the past 50-year frequency is 0.66 (See the GEMA PDM Hazard Frequency Table contained in Appendix D).
+According to the NOAA Storm Events Database (see Appendix F), there are 37 reports of Hails occurring in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) between 01/01/1950 and 7/31/2021.
+The Historic Recurrence Interval is 1.92 years.
+This is a 52.11% Historic Frequency Chance per year.
+The past 10-year Record Frequency Per Year is 0.7, the past 20-year frequency is 1.25, and the past 50-year frequency is 0.74 (see the Hazard Frequency Table in Appendix D).
+Since the previous Hazard Mitigation Plan became effective, 1 Hail events has been reported.
+Although the most complete available data were used for this analysis, the possibility remains that other events may have occurred in the community that went unreported or underreported.